This post may contain affiliate links. Read our disclosure policy here.

 Vegetarian Minestrone Soup

-Once again, we’re sticking to the original concept of Minestrone which contained no meat, to save money and keep it healthy.
+Once again, we’re sticking to the original concept of Minestrone recipe, which contained no meat, to save money and keep it healthy.

 Coming from a family of meat eater’s I can proudly say no one can turn down a bowl of this Minestrone.
 With all the vegetables, beans, and pasta it’s super hearty and filling.
 If you want to double up on the protein, add an extra can of beans.